 And then there are countries where we don’t spend as much time, say 3 to 5 days.
 A few of these shorter stays were during this trip.

 Malawi is one of our favorite countries in the world!
 We spent a magical 10 days here and covered a lot of ground.
 However some of that time, Rob spent in bed feeling pretty crappy.
 Fever, chills, incredible fatigue, lack of appetite and some fever.
-I immediately thought malaria, however lost that argument.
+I thought Covid (he tested negative) and then immediately thought malaria, however lost that argument.

 About 4 days later he started feeling better and we were off to Nosy Be.
 Rob was feeling OK one day and crappy the next.
 No fever, but night sweats and fatigue continued.
 Paddling to Lokobe Nature Preserve wiped him out and walking through it was super hard on his system.
 Barely holding on, we got back to the hotel to a fabulous sunset, but even that didn’t make him feel better.
 A few more days of recuperation and we were off to Burundi.

 Rob was clearly feeling better, not 100%, but better.
-That is malaria, it is cyclical and symptoms usually show up between 7 and 10 days after getting bitten by an infected mosquito.
-However, in rare cases, it can take a long time for the parasite to rear it’s ugly head .
+That is malaria, can be cyclical and symptoms usually show up between 7 and 10 days after getting bitten by an infected mosquito.
+However, in rare cases, it can take a long time for the parasite to rear it’s ugly head.

 Some types of malaria, like P. vivax and P. ovale, can come back later – it’s like the malaria parasite hides in your liver for a while (up to a year or more!) and then wakes up and makes you sick again.
 That’s called relapsing malaria.
 It’s important to remember that even if you feel fine after getting bitten, you could still get sick later.
 Therefore it’s best to talk to a doctor and get tested if you think you might have been exposed.